webplatform/docs/tutorials/css_transforms/index.md

  perspective-origin-x : 500px;

 Note that since percentages refer to the size of the transformed element, pixel units may be easier to use.
+Fixed ''x''/''y'' values for [[css/properties/perspective-origin|'''perspective-origin''']] along with ''z'' values for [[css/properties/perspective|'''perspective''']] allow to maintain a Cartesian coordinate system.

-Keep in mind several things to help understand how perspective corresponds to rendering output:
+Keep in mind several things to help understand how perspective corresponds to how output actually renders:

 * The repositioned viewpoint affects the appearance of the transformed element, ''not'' the ancestor that specifies the perspective.

 * CSS transforms don't allow the viewer to look away from the scene, no matter from where the viewpoint is positioned.

 * Unlike real life, changing the distance to the scene does ''not'' change its perceived size.
 Imagine walking towards a large, recessed bookcase.
 As you approach it, it appears larger, and its interior angles appear more dramaticaly skewed towards a vanishing point.
-But   when you use CSS to reduce the value of   [[css/properties/perspective|'''perspective''']] to get closer to such a scene, the angles still change, but the overall size appears  oddly constant.
+Conversely, when you use CSS to reduce the value of [[css/properties/perspective|'''perspective''']] to approach such a scene, the angles still change, but the overall size appears  oddly constant.
 (The 3D translation functions discussed below allow you to make the distance appear more realistic.)

 ==3D transforms==